LevInteractive/WP-Rye/README.md

 1. cd to the theme's root directory.
 2. `npm install` and the gulp plugins will be installed.
 3. Edit the package.json file.
 The project name will be used to set the name for the compiled asset files.
-4. Change the name of one of the Gruntfile examples to `Gruntfile.coffee`.
-5. Configure the configuration array in [functions.php](functions.php).
+4. Configure the configuration array in [functions.php](functions.php).
-6. Add custom theme-specifc logic to [lib/grain.php](lib/grain.php).
+5. Add custom theme-specifc logic to [lib/grain.php](lib/grain.php).
-7. Code happy.
+6. Code happy.

 _Running `gulp` at any time will build your assets.
 For convience, run `gulp watch` and your files will be compiled automatically as you edit them._